An hour out of New York from Penn Station, Stamford has an urban, big city feel downtown, where nine Fortune 1000 companies are headquartered.

 Head south and you’ll hit Long Island Sound and almost 20 miles of shoreline with waterside parks and beaches.

-And if you go North Stamford feels like more of a New England small town, and attractions like the Stamford Museum and Bartlett arboretum hide amid expansive deciduous forest snaked with trails.
+And if you go north, Stamford is my idea of a New England small town.
+Here, attractions like the Stamford Museum and Bartlett arboretum hide amid expansive hardwood forest snaked with trails.

-Downtown Stamford brims with life for its bars, restaurant, cinemas and the Stamford Town Center Mall, while Broadway musicals, big-time comedians and famous musicians take the stage at the fabled Palace Theatre.
+Downtown Stamford brims with life for its bars, restaurant, cinemas and the Stamford Town Center Mall.
+Meanwhile Broadway musicals, big-time comedians and famous musicians take the stage at the fabled Palace Theatre.

 Let’s explore the best things to do in Stamford: